 Weigh out the amount of developer powder that is required.
-D-76B is qualified at a concentration of 2 lb/gl(240g/L).
-Lower concentrations will form thinner films and result in shorter bath life.
+D-78B is qualified at a concentration of 1/2 lb/gl(60 g/L) for fluorescent penetrants and 2 lb/gl(240 g/L) for visible penetrants.
 If at all possible use distilled or deionized water to minimize mineral and bacteriological problems.
-If warm water can be used it will dissolve the developer powder faster.
-Agitation of the bath during make up will also make the powder dissolve faster.
+Agitation of the bath during make up and during use will ensure uniform dispersion of the developer powder, which will settle upon standing.
 Add the water to the tank, then add the powder: The solution concentration can be checked by using a hydrometer that has a range of 1.000 to 1.200.
 Evaporation causes the concentration to rise and this can be corrected by adding water, stirring and rechecking the hydrometer reading.
-This should be done daily.
-A rough control guide is 1/4 lb/gl(30g/L) of developer will cause roughly a 0.008 change in the specific gravity.

 Check the solution daily for color and clearness.
-The solution should be clear and transparent.
-There should be no suspended material, strings of algae or other obvious growths or cloudiness.
+The solution should be milky but free of discolored objects, strings of algae or other obvious growths.
 This daily check is especially important if the inspection process involves the processing of baskets of parts that are made of dissimilar metals.
-These metals can set up an electrical current that can produce cloudiness of the solution.
+These metals can set up an electrical current that can produce discoloration of the solution.
 This color change is a sign that the developer constituents are becoming contaminated and indication detection interference may be encountered.
 Biologically bad developer solution will absorb fluorescence causing false indications or even masking relevant indications.
 The growths will also begin to evolve noxious odors which makes continued use unpleasant.
 Biologically contaminated solutions will need to be disposed of and the tank & plumbing sterilized before making a fresh bath.

 After parts have been dipped into the developer, put them immediately into the dryer.
 Allowing part to remain in the wet developer, or to sit while wet for a period of time before drying can cause the penetrant to bleed from the defects, resulting in dim blurry indications.
 Immediate drying produces the best results.
-The dryer temperature should be set at the maximum allowable temperature of $160^{\circ}F(71^{\circ}C)$ .
-If the surface of the part looks bluish under ultra violet light (UV-A) , it is an indication that the parts have been in the developer bath too long and the bath is becoming contaminated with penetrant.
+The dryer temperature should be set at the maximum allowable temperature of 160°F(71°C).
+If the surface of the part looks bluish under ultra violet light (UV-A), or pinkish it is an indication that the parts have been in the developer bath too long and the bath is becoming contaminated with penetrant.